-Critical infrastructure providers must immediately report to the BSI events that both:
+Operators of essential services must immediately report to the BSI events that either:

-- Are significant disturbances in the availability, integrity, authenticity, or confidentiality of their IT systems. - Have led or could lead to a failure or compromise in critical infrastructure operations.
+- Are significant disturbances in the availability, integrity, authenticity, or confidentiality of their IT systems. - Have led, or could lead, to a failure or compromise in the operators' activities.